Pilot (Malcolm in the Middle): Plot

-Brothers Malcolm (Frankie Muniz), Reese (Justin Berfield), and Dewey (Erik Per Sullivan) wake up to a typical school morning - the three siblings fighting over waffles at breakfast and their mother Lois (Jane Kaczmarek) carelessly shaving their father Hal's (Bryan Cranston) excessive body hair.
-While walking to school, Malcolm and Dewey lay eyes upon the school bully, Dave Spath (Vincent Berry).
-In class, Malcolm's teacher (Merrin Dungey) comments on his talent for painting; in an act of jealousy, Spath pours red paint on his chair.
-Malcolm sits in the paint just before being called to see the school psychologist, Caroline Miller (Catherine Lloyd Burns), and is ridiculed by everyone he passes on the way to her office.
-Caroline states her intentions to run some tests on Malcolm, and does so by holding up a tampered picture with several mistakes in it.
+Brothers Malcolm, Reese, and Dewey wake up to a typical school morning - the three brothers fighting over breakfast, while their mother Lois carelessly shaves their father Hal's excessive body hair.
+While walking to school, Malcolm and Dewey lay eyes upon the school bully, Dave Spath.
+In class, Malcolm's teacher comments on his talent for painting; in an act of jealousy, Spath pours red paint on his chair.
+Malcolm sits in the paint just before being called to see the school psychologist, Caroline Miller, and is ridiculed by everyone he passes on the way to her office.
+Caroline states her intentions to run some tests on Malcolm and does so by holding up a tampered picture with several mistakes in it.
 Still annoyed at Spath's prank, Malcolm launches into a tirade, angrily yet correctly naming all the mistakes before yelling about the paint on his clothes.
 In an excited manner, Caroline stops her watch that she was using to time him.

-After school, Malcolm arrives for a "play-date" with Stevie Kenarban (Craig Lamar Traylor).
-Realizing that Stevie's mother Kitty Kenarban (Dungey) is very protective, Malcolm concludes there is nothing to do until Stevie reveals he has a closet full of comics.
+After school, Malcolm arrives for a "play-date" with fellow student Stevie Kenarban.
+Realizing that Stevie's mother is very protective, Malcolm concludes there is nothing to do until Stevie reveals he has a closet full of comics.
 The discovery instantly sparks a friendship.
-The next day, a topless Lois, after lecturing Francis (Christopher Kennedy Masterson) about smoking, is met by Caroline, who wishes to speak to her.
-After misconstruing that she wants to put Malcolm in a special class for intellectually disabled children, Lois is informed (off-camera) of Malcolm's academic capabilities.
-At the dinner table, Lois persuades a reluctant Malcolm to join the accelerated learning class ("the Krelboynes"), stating that it is important for him to join, as he will no doubt have a better future as a result.
+The next day, a topless Lois is met by Caroline, who wishes to speak to her.
+After misconstruing that she wants to put Malcolm in a special class for intellectually disabled children, Lois is informed of Malcolm's academic capabilities.
+At dinner, Lois persuades Malcolm to join the accelerated learning class dubbed "the Krelboynes", stating that it is important for him to join, as he will no doubt have a better future as a result.

 The next day, Malcolm's teacher informs his non-interested class about how he is a success, and Malcolm finds himself surrounded by geniuses only a short while later.
 After accidentally insulting Stevie, Malcolm tries to make amends with him but Spath once again picks on Malcolm.
 This causes Malcolm to lose his temper and begins to insult Spath, telling him he's worthless.
-As the two break into a fight, Malcolm ducks as Spath's fist accidentally and softly brushes against the cheek of Stevie's face.
+As the two start a fight, Malcolm ducks as Spath's fist accidentally brushes against the cheek of Stevie's face.
 Stevie overhears Spath's friends talking and then falls over in his wheelchair, turning the crowd against Spath despite his claim that it was an accident.
 As Malcolm and Stevie smile at one another, Malcolm realizes there are things worse than being a Krelboyne.

-Afterwards, Malcolm then mentions what happens to Spath afterwards and debates whether he feels sorry for him or not.
-Dewey, who is under an overturned trash can on which Malcolm is sitting, yells to Malcolm to let him out.